cpesar/chris-e-store/README.md

   <br />

   ## Description
   This application serves as the back-end for a potential e-commerce store.
 It takes a working Express.js API and configures it using Sequelize to interact with a MySQL database.
-This application will not be deployed so I have provided a walk-through of the app's functionality.
+This application will not be deployed so I have provided several walk-through videos of the app's functionality.
   <br />
   <br />
   [Tag table creation using MySQL Shell](https://www.youtube.com/watch?v=0pD19aGeOxU)